Centurionactionx/ics3/Notes/Science/Cellular Differentiation.md

 Zona Pellucida is the sack that the embryo is enclosed in.
 Embryo will hatch from it as long as it attaches to the wall of the uterus.

-Gastrulation
+Gastrulation.
+3 germ layers:
 - Outer: Ectoderm - Skin
 - Middle: Mesoderm - Blood
 - Inner: Endoderm - GI tract, lungs

 Embryonic Stem Cells (ESC):
 - Totipotent: Zygote and Morula
 	- Can still form a baby even if taken out

 - Pluripotent: Blastula and Blastocyst